 A ballot measure to invest in our region’s transportation system

-This ballot measure is designed to provide a dedicated source of local revenue to invest in our region’s transportation future; these funds can’t be taken away by Sacramento.
+Proposition A is designed to provide a dedicated source of local revenue to invest in our region’s transportation future; these funds can’t be taken away by Sacramento.

 In November, voters countywide will be asked whether they support a ballot measure to invest in specific highway, transit, open space, bike,

 and pedestrian projects throughout the community.

 SANDAG expects the measure, which would increase the local sales and use tax by one half-cent, would:

 - Invest in our region’s transportation system that needs repair

 - Provide for cities to fix roads and fill potholes